Factsheet: Emergency Medical Treatment

 What you can do

-- Discuss what treatment the person wants or does not want if an emergency situation arises.
+- Discuss what treatment the resident wants or does not want if an emergency situation arises.

-- If the person wants to document their end of life decision, learn how this can be done by reading the ELDAC Advance Care Directives factsheet or visit Advance Care Planning Australia.
+- If the resident wants to document their end of life decision, learn how this can be done by reading the End of Life Law Toolkit Advance Care Directives factsheet or visiting Advance Care Planning Australia.

-- If the person already has Advance Care Planning documentation (e.g. an Advance Care Directive or Resuscitation Plan) ensure it is properly recorded and can be easily located by (or is made known to) staff.
+- If the person already has Advance Care Planning documentation (e.g. an Advance Care Directive or a resuscitation plan) ensure it is placed in the resident’s records, and can be easily located by (or is made known to) staff.

 - Know your workplaces’ policies and procedures in relation to emergency situations.

-- Know what the law says about providing treatment by reading the following ELDAC Legal Toolkit factsheets.
+- Know what the law says about providing treatment by reading the following End of Life Law Toolkit factsheets:

 - Advance Care Directives